Archive-42/redux-docs/md-docs/part-2-app-structure.md

 <span class="token plain"> </span><span class="token punctuation" style="color: #f8f8f2">}</span><span class="token plain"></span>

-<span class="token plain"></span><span class="token punctuation" style="color: #f8f8f2">}</span>

-Copy

-That calls each slice reducer individually, passes in the specific slice of the Redux state, and includes each return value in the final new Redux state object.
+<span class="token plain"></span><span class="token punctuation" style="color: #f8f8f2">}</span>That calls each slice reducer individually, passes in the specific slice of the Redux state, and includes each return value in the final new Redux state object.

 Redux has a function called [`combineReducers`](../../api/combinereducers.html) that does this for us automatically.
 It accepts an object full of slice reducers as its argument, and returns a function that calls each slice reducer whenever an action is dispatched.
 The result from each slice reducer are all combined together into a single object as the final result.
 We can do the same thing as the previous example using `combineReducers`: